 These chocolate covered eggs are a peanut butter lovers delight!
-Perfect for holidays, birthday parties, wedding or baby showers this candy can be made in a variety of shapes and decorated with icing, various shaped of sprinkles or colored sugar sprinkles.
+Perfect for holidays, birthday parties, wedding or baby showers this candy can be made in a variety of shapes and decorated with icing, various shapes of sprinkles or remade candy decorations.
 The possibilities are endless!

 Chocolate Covered Peanut Butter Eggs